Certainty Blog

 5. Recognizes Team Members For A Job Well Done: Whether through public acknowledgment, a direct conversation, or formal incentive programs, recognizing safe behavior reinforces the right habits.
 Positive recognition is one of the most cost-effective tools in a safety leader’s toolkit — and a cornerstone of both Behavior Based Safety programs and high-performing safety cultures.

 Looking to strengthen your team’s safety leadership capabilities?
-The Center for Construction Research and Training (CPWR) offers free Foundations for Safety Leadership materials to help organizations train more effective safety management leaders at every level.
+The Center for Construction Research and Training (CPWR) offers free Foundations for Safety Leadership materials.
+In particular, these resources help organizations train more effective safety management leaders at every level.

 In the next blog in our series on construction safety, we’ll cover how to improve employee buy-in and participation in your safety management program.